 GETTING TO JAPAN IS EASY

-- Narita airport is the most popular of the two Tokyo airports and it is not very close to downtown Tokyo.
-The Narita Express train takes 53 minutes to get to Tokyo station and then the closest worth-while ski areas are another 2-hour bullet train away.
+Narita airport is the most popular of the two Tokyo airports and it is not very close to downtown Tokyo.
+The Narita Express (NEX) train takes 53 minutes to get to Tokyo station and then the closest worth-while ski areas are another 1.5 hour bullet train from there.
 Bullet trains run on the Shinkansen lines, they go fast, and they are not cheap.
-A two hour bullet train to good skiing regions could be a 4-hour car ride.
+A two hour bullet train to good skiing regions would be a 5-hour car ride.

 For skiing purposes Japan has 2 islands.
 The main island is Honshu and is where Tokyo is located.

-- Japan is divided into Prefectures that are like states or regions.
+Japan is divided into Prefectures that are like states or regions.
 Japan has around 600 ski areas.
-We have cut out the worst and sought out the best areas.
+We have cut out the worst and sought out the best areas for skiing/riding.

-- The most popular skiing regions on Honshu are directly west of Tokyo, about 4 hours by car.
-This broad area is where you will find Hakuba, Nozawa Onsen, Myoko, and Shiga Kogen.
+The most popular skiing regions on Honshu are directly west of Tokyo, about 5 hours by car.
+This broad area is where you will find Hakuba, Nozawa Onsen, Myoko Kogen, and Shiga Kogen.

-- Good skiing also exists north of Tokyo at resorts dotted all the way to the small strait separating the north island from Honshu.
+Good skiing also exists north of Tokyo at resorts dotted all the way to the small strait separating the north island of Hokkaido from Honshu.

 Honshu Prefectures & Resorts: